 News

-The newsletter will inform you on the latest news and activities of the MFO, in particular with regard to open calls and the measures concerning the pandemic.
+(July 18, 2025) The newsletter will inform you on the latest news and activities of the MFO, in particular with regard to open calls and upcoming scientific events at the Institute.